Current mortgage rates

 Economic conditions, like inflation levels and the current unemployment rate, influence mortgage rates and Federal Reserve policy decisions.

-“The Federal Reserve sets interest rates according to the strength of the economy and to combat the number one fear: inflation and pushing citizens out of being able to afford to live,” said Jim Black, mortgage loan originator at Calque, a lending partner.
+“The Federal Reserve sets interest rates according to the strength of the economy and to combat the number one fear: inflation and pushing citizens out of being able to afford to live,” said Jim Black, chief lending officer at Revest Homes.
 “The interest rate for mortgage lenders is directly influenced by the Federal Reserve’s actions and forecasts.”

 While the Federal Reserve has a lot of influence on current rates, there are some factors that determine your individual mortgage rate.
 Those include: